If you want to learn how to become your own boss, check this out.

 Having a Boss Isn’t Necessarily A Bad Thing

 I own and operate a website that’s focused on providing useful, straightforward information about franchising…about being your own boss.

 That’s because, for some, working for someone else works out great.
-I know lots of people who have been able to reach their professional, personal and financial goals as employees.
+I know lots of people who’ve been able to reach their professional, personal, and financial goals as employees.
 After all…

 If you have a boss, it means that you:

 - Have a job

 It’s all good.

 That’s because I’m about to put the kibosh on this whole”working for someone else is wonderful” crap, right now.
 Here goes.

 *This “stability” thing is a lie.
 Not my lie.
 Theirs.

 Because when you’re an employee, your employer can pull the rug out from under you any damn time they please.
 In other words, you can get fired at any time.
 So much for stability.